clems4ever/webscreenshot/README.md

     npm install -g webscreenshot

-And launch the service
+And start the service

-    webscreenshotd
+    webscreenshotd --port 8080

-To take a screenshot of a website, launch the service and POST the following payload at /screenshot
+To take a screenshot of a website, POST the following payload at the / endpoint

     curl -XPOST -H "Content-Type: application/json" -d ' {